 Benefit Description You pay Covered medications and supplies We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered Insulin-copayment applies to each 30-day supply Diabetic supplies, including insulin syringes, needles, glucose test tablets and test tape.
 Benedict's solution or equivalent, and acetone test tablets Disposable needles and syringes for the administration of covered, prescribed medications Drugs for sexual dysfunction are limited.
 Contact the Plan for dosage limits.
-Fertility drugs-injectable and oral fertility drugs for authorized in-vitro fertilization procedures; only Clomid (clomiphene) is covered for artificial insemination Non-maintenance medications at a retail pharmacy: • Up to a 30-day supply: - Tier 1 - \$7 - Tier 2 - \$30 - Tier 3 - \$60 - Tier 4 - \$100 Maintenance medications from the Plan mail order pharmacy for up to a maximum of a 90-day supply - Tier 1 - \$17.50 - Tier 2 - \$75 - Tier 3 - \$150 - Tier 4 - \$250 Women's Tier 1 contraceptive drugs and devices Please contact customer service at 877-835-9861 if you have any questions regarding contraceptive coverage Note: Over-the-counter contraceptives drugs and devices approved by the FDA require a written prescription by an approved provider.
+Non-maintenance medications at a retail pharmacy: Up to a 30-day supply: Tier 1 - \$7 Tier 2 - \$35 Tier 3 - \$65 Tier 4 - \$100 Maintenance medications from the Plan mail order pharmacy for up to a maximum of a 90-day supply Tier 1 - \$17.50 Tier 2 - \$87.50 Tier 3 - \$162.50 Tier 4 - \$250 Women's Tier 1 contraceptive drugs and devices No copayment for contraceptive devices Please contact customer service at 877-835-9861 if you have any questions regarding contraceptive coverage Note: Over-the-counter contraceptives drugs and devices approved by the FDA require a written prescription by an approved provider.
 The "morning after pill" is covered at no cost to the member if prescribed by a physician and obtained at a network pharmacy.
-No copayment for contraceptive devices
+Smoking cessation medications are covered as follows: Nothing Prescription medications